ALEX-CASSON-LAB/casson-uom-thesis/0.1.0/template/main.typ

 // ------ APPENDICIES ---------------------------------------------------
 #pagebreak() // need to add by hand at the moment for each chapter to start on a new page
-#show: uom_appendix
+#show: uom-appendix
 = First Appendix <first-appendix>
 == Section in Appendix <section-in-appendix>
 #figure(
-  image("example_image.svg", width: 30%, alt: "Put short description for screen readers here"), caption: [
+  image("image.svg", width: 30%, alt: "Put short description for screen readers here"), caption: [
     Example figure in Appendix.
   ],
 ) <fig:uom_logo2>